-9.65 The way in which the value of the services produced by insurance enterprises and pension schemes is calculated in the System has been explained in chapter 6.
-The values of the insurance services consumed by different sectors, sub-sectors or institutional units are estimated by allocating the value of the services produced by an insurance enterprise in proportion to the actual premiums.
-When the value of output is estimated by line of business, which is desirable if practicable, the allocation of the service charge across premiums should also be done by line of business.
+10.6410.66 The way in which the value of the services produced by insurance enterprises and pension schemes is calculated in the SNA is explained in chapters 67 and 24.
+The values of the insurance services consumed by different sectors, subsectors or institutional units are estimated by allocating the value of the services produced by an insurance enterprise in proportion to the actual premiums.
+When the value of output is estimated by line of business, which is desirable if practicable, the service charge should be allocated across actual premiums by line of business also.
 The amounts paid by households are recorded as final consumption expenditure (except for the insurance services purchased by unincorporated enterprises owned by households, which are treated as intermediate consumption).
 The whole of the service charge on pension schemes is borne by households (some of which may be non-resident).